schultek/dart_mappable/packages/dart_mappable/doc/copywith.md

 `dart_mappable` can generate a powerful `copyWith` method for your classes.
-It supports assigning `null` as well as chained deep copies.
+It supports assigning `null` as well as chained deep copies, polymorphic copy, merging objects or applying delta maps.

 ```dart
 @MappableClass()